Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users: Multimodalism

 SAFETEA-LU was also the primary source of funding for other modes of surface transportation, including transit.
 Notably, the bill included funding for the New Starts program, which among other things helped to fund most of the new rail transit systems that opened in the United States during this time period, as well as extensions to existing systems.

+SAFETEA-LU provided the first federal funding to establish a nation-wide program of Safe Routes to School initiatives.